Medical and Exceptional Circumstance Withdrawal Process

 Procedure for Medical and Exceptional Circumstance Withdrawal

 The following procedure applies to students who are unable to continue and/or successfully complete classes for extraordinary medical or personal reasons.
 Students are strongly encouraged to contact/meet with the Dean of Students, if possible, before taking action.
-Students withdraw themselves via BengalWeb if there is time before the withdrawal deadline; after the deadline, a petition is required (see below).
+Students withdraw themselves via BengalWeb if before the withdrawal deadline.

 If the student is receiving financial assistance, they should consult with Financial Aid and Scholarships PRIOR to withdrawing to identify and understand the financial aid and monetary implications of processing the withdrawal.